-Considering a vacation or road trip in the Berkshires, nestled in bucolic western Massachusetts?
+Planning a road trip in the Berkshires, nestled in bucolic western Massachusetts?
 This Berkshires travel guide tells you all the best things to do and see in the Berkshires.
 It covers the must visit towns, cities, parks, museums, and landmarks.

 The Berkshires are a lovely area, almost ripped from paintings at a museum.
 The Berkshires are dusted with magic, and the perfect place for a New England road trip.